Last Updated: 6/11/21 | June 11th, 2021

 Step 7 – Cancel cards I don’t use

-Airline cards have fees, so when the yearly fee comes due, I’ll cancel the cards I don’t use or that don’t have a benefit to me.
+Airline cards have fees so, when the yearly fee comes due, I’ll cancel the cards I don’t use or that don’t have a benefit to me.
 For example, the British Airways card: I used it for the sign-up miles and was done with it.
-It was cancelled.
-The Hyatt card?
-It has a $75 yearly fee but it comes with two nights free each year.
-That’s two nights in a hotel for $75.
-I keep that one.
-The American Airlines personal card?
-One of the benefits is 10% miles back on redemptions, so if I redeem for 100,000 miles each year, I get 10,000 miles put back into my account — well worth the $95 annual fee.
+It was canceled.

-Moreover, I also transfer the credit lines to other cards with that card company so that I don’t lose the credit (and that doesn’t even make a mark on my credit score, let alone a dent!).
+Moreover, I also transfer the credit lines to other cards with that card company so that I don’t lose the credit so be sure to ask your credit card company if you can do the same.

 Step 8 — Get a second round of credit cards